oemof/tespy/doc/tespy_modules/characteristics.rst

 minimum value of the characteristic line the y-value corresponding to the the maximum/minimum value is returned instead.
-If the :code:`extrapolate` is :code:`True` linear extrapolation is performed using the two lower most or upper moste value pairs respectively.
+If the :code:`extrapolate` is :code:`True` linear extrapolation is performed using the two lower most or upper most value pairs respectively.

 Characteristic maps
 -------------------